 Much like in the surgery room, Sandy attends to all patients at Yavapai Foot and Ankle Center with the same monumental care and concern. “[We’re] willing to go above and beyond to give our patients the best care possible,” she said of the practice’s atmosphere.
 “We all are more than co-workers.
 We are friends, work well together, and help one another.”

-Wendy Cherry is our vital go-between.
+Wendy Cherry is one of our vital go-betweens.
 From helping patients complete their paperwork to aiding Dr. Cox when he needs a helping hand, she smooths our in-office healing experience — all with a wink and a beaming smile.

 In 1995, Wendy delved into podiatry, as the role of a single parent was tough.
 After all, it was a career providing her the opportunity to jump significant hurdles and grow into a community that now features some of her closest friends.